km-git-acc/dbn_upper_bound/README.md

 For the wiki, comprehensive list of papers, permanent record of results, please head to the [Polymath webpage](http://michaelnielsen.org/polymath1/index.php?title=De_Bruijn-Newman_constant)

+For an intuitive understanding on establishing dBN bounds, please check this <a href='https://github.com/km-git-acc/dbn_upper_bound/blob/master/Barrier_Approach_Visual_Guide.pdf'>visual guide</a> created by <a href='Rudolph'>https://github.com/rudolph-git-acc</a>

 Computational Libraries and Machine Requirements
 --------------------------------------------------------------------------------------------